themindfulbit/td/_content/1-episodes/2014-03-10-069-writing-workflows.md

 ### Tools We'd Like to Use
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="22:00" }}

 Dictation is one of those things that seems like a perfect way to write on the go.
 Instead it usually ends in frustration. iOS dictation is improving, but you still have to wait for the server.
-Android dictation is significantly faster and gives you the benefit of seeing your text appear word by word, but it still leaves something to be desired.
+Android dictation is significantly faster and gives you the benefit of seeing your text appear word by word, but in the end you're still talking into a rectangle in your hand.

 {{ theme:partial src="app" show="{{ number }}" image="dragon.png" name="Dragon Dictation" description="Dragon Dictation is an easy-to-use voice recognition application powered by Dragon® NaturallySpeaking® that allows you to easily speak and instantly see your text or email messages.
 In fact, it’s up to five (5) times faster than typing on the keyboard." price="Free" developer="http://www.nuancemobilelife.com/" appstore="https://itunes.apple.com/us/app/dragon-dictation/id341446764?mt=8" }}

 In the event of a website emergency, if all Erik had was an iPad he'd turn to Diet Coda from Panic.
 With recent updates, it supports local files, Dropbox, 1Password integration, and a bunch of really great features you'd expect in a desktop editor.
 Unfortunately, as a paranoid shut-in, Erik rarely ventures out without his laptop.

-*Still, if the laptop died...*
+*Although, if the laptop died...*

 {{ theme:partial src="app" show="{{ number }}" image="diet-coda.png" name="Diet Coda" description="What happens when you take the power of Coda, our Mac OS X web code editor, and crunch it down into a powerful, feature-packed iPad package?
 Introducing Diet Coda, the best way to make quick edits to your websites on the go." price="$19.99" developer="http://panic.com/dietcoda/" appstore="https://itunes.apple.com/us/app/diet-coda/id500906297?mt=8&uo=4&at=11lqk8" }}

-If you're looking to write the next great novel, or even take part in NaNoWriMo, you probably considered using Scrivener.
+If you're looking to write the next great novel, or even take part in [NaNoWriMo](http://nanowrimo.org/), you have probably considered Scrivener.
 It's like an IDE for books.
-Lack of an iOS version is its only Achilles' Heel, but hey, at least it runs on [Windows](https://www.literatureandlatte.com/scrivener.php?platform=win) and even [Linux](http://www.literatureandlatte.com/forum/viewforum.php?f=33).
+The lack of an iOS version is its only Achilles' Heel, but hey, at least it runs on [Windows](https://www.literatureandlatte.com/scrivener.php?platform=win) and even [Linux](http://www.literatureandlatte.com/forum/viewforum.php?f=33).

+> {{ theme:partial src="aside-header" voice="potatowire" text="MmmHmmm" }}
+>
+> Bah, so does Vim.

 {{ theme:partial src="app" show="{{ number }}" image="scrivener.png" name="Scrivener" description="Scrivener is a powerful content-generation tool for writers that allows you to concentrate on composing and structuring long and difficult documents.
 While it gives you complete control of the formatting, its focus is on helping you get to the end of that awkward first draft." price="$45" developer="https://www.literatureandlatte.com/scrivener.php" appstore="" }}

-Many of us have aspirational tools that we really think should be perfect for *something*.
-Our hosts are no different in this, but if a tool is a right fit, then it will likely worm its way into your workflow rather than be denied.
+Many of us have aspirational tools that we really think should be perfect for... *something*.
+Our hosts are no different in this, but then again, if a tool really is a right fit, it will likely worm its way into your workflow, rather than be denied.

 ### Tools We Use Without Even Thinking About Them
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="27:12" }}

-Some workflow tools exist in the background, rarely needed (like a system dictionary).
-But some are so vital as to be a source of worry when their fate is considered, like TextExpander.
-For Erik it is the glue that holds his writing together, but we all fear dependency...
+Some workflow tools like the system dictionary, exist in the background rarely(?) needed.
+Some tools like TextExpander, are so vital that minor panic attackes ensue whenever their absense is considered.
+For Erik TextExpander is the glue that holds his writing together, but we should all fear dependency...

 > {{ theme:partial src="aside-header" voice="erik" text="Expanding on Expansion" }}
 >